Health Resources

 • Snoring

-Diagnosis is based on symptoms, physical examination and nasal inspection.
+An evaluation of symptoms, a physical examination, and a nasal inspection will be conducted.
 Visible polyps may be detected using a lighted instrument.

 Surgery

-Should medications prove inadequate, surgery may be necessary:
+Should medication prove inadequate, surgery may be necessary:

 Last updated on